-Like most gear, plate carriers come in a variety of sizes and styles.
-A good rule of thumb is to order a plate carrier that’s one size larger than your chest measurement.
+Like most gear, plate carriers come in various sizes and styles.
+A good rule of thumb is to order a plate carrier one size larger than your chest measurement.
 To make sure that you get just the right fit, here are some tips about What Size Plate Carrier Do I Need?

 So, the answer is that there isn’t an exact science to plate carrier sizing.
 If you want to be as comfortable as possible while wearing body armor, it’s best to measure yourself before ordering a plate carrier and use those measurements when choosing your size.